bchtips/bchtips/notes.md

 - set tip amount box, unit select, reply textarea to browser default like Send button, make sure tip box looks good on variety of subreddit styles
 - cancel reply if empty when cancel tip
 - update step amount when rate changes
-- avoid page refresh necessity on install and upgrade

 ## popup.js
 - sync price/rate with that retrieved by reddit.js